macphersonj/lt-frontend/README.md

 - Far greater and more in-depth test coverage needed
 - Embedded music player is non-functional, nor does it switch platforms
 - Icon set is static, which would need to be made dynamic for a production build
+- Refactor and cleanup - in the interest of sticking to time, there are some bit of code I would like to clean up and/or make reusable

 Thanks for your consideration!